 If you thought you need some gas (read air) only to breath and be alive, you may be wrong enough!
 You also need to release gas (read fart) from your body to stay healthy!
 Yes, farting is what all do howsoever embarrassing it may be.
 All human beings have to pass wind (gas generated in the intestinal tract) through anus so that they are not a victim of some really nasty gases produced during digestion.
 So, whether you pass gas with a sound or fart silently, you do it and all do it.
 The problem begins when farts stink.
 Not only the people around but also the person who farts can get uncomfortable with the stench released with this bodily gas.
-So home remedies for farting are actually remedies to get rid from the nasty smell from your fart and sometimes to make you comfortably release gas avoiding the bloating and cramps in your abdomen.
+So home remedies for farting are actually remedies to get rid of the nasty smell from your fart and sometimes to make you comfortably release gas avoiding the bloating and cramps in your abdomen.
 There are no home remedies to stop farting because you cannot ever stop flatulence!
 It is natural to fart for every human being.

 Understanding Flatulence and why do we fart!